I have moved my blog to WordPress. I'm still Standing can be found at renatamanzoscruggs.com

 My dorm was located on the corner of 116th and Broadway.
 Six floors up with a great view of the subway stop.
 I could see guys peeing against the building across the street at night.
 It was a prison.
 I hated it almost from the first day.

-What I didn’t realize at the time was that Barnard was pretty much a commuter school.
-Many of the students lived on Long Island, New Jersey and Connecticut.
+the students lived on Long Island, New Jersey and Connecticut.
 They went home for the weekend.
-In fact, the cafeterias on campus closed for the entire weekend.
+In fact, the cafeterias on campus closed for

 There was very little social life on campus.
 I don’t remember many parties.
 Fraternities and sororities were not popular there.
 Most students took advantage of being in the city, and so the social life on campus was nil.
 Studio 54 was in its heyday then, but I never saw it.